PROPERTY IN GENERAL

 55-1813.
 Investigations and proceedings.
 (1) The commission may investigate any subdivision offered for disposition in this state and the actions of any person who makes any offer or disposition of subdivided lands requiring registration under this chapter.
 In the conduct of the investigation, the commission may:

-(a) Rely upon any relevant information concerning a subdivision obtained from the federal housing administration, the United States veterans administration or any other federal agency or any state agency having comparable duties in relation to subdivisions;
+(a) Rely upon any relevant information concerning a subdivision obtained from the federal housing administration, the United States department of veterans affairs or any other federal agency or any state agency having comparable duties in relation to subdivisions;

 (c) Require an on-site inspection of the subdivision by a person or persons designated by it.
 All expenses incurred in connection with an on-site inspection shall be defrayed by the applicant, and the commission shall require a deposit sufficient to defray such expenses in advance;